-Certified Nurse Aide
+Certified Nurse Aide (CNA)

 Registry status implies only that an unlicensed individual has met the minimal training and testing requirements necessary to accept delegated tasks by a licensed nurse while under a nurse's supervision.
 Registry status does not imply that an individual has met moral, ethical, or legal standards.
 The registry should not take the place of an employer's hiring screening process or background check.

 Nurse aides shall meet the following minimum qualifications of training, competency evaluation, registry status, and performance: